RanjitaNk/one-stop-guide-for-UI-Frontend-Developers/README.md

-One-stop-guide Repository includes all the important links which will help any Web Designer, Ui developer  to update on new topics on the Web.
+One-stop-guide Repository includes all the important links which will help any user to update on new topics on the Web.
-This repository includes all my research topics Which helped me to learn and update myself.
-The links will keep on update whenever I like certain topic and if I want others to read.
+This repository includes all my research links including topics of Web Design , UI Development, APP Building, SEO, Softwares, Best Blogs, Graphic Design.
+I will update The links whenever I  topic and if I want others to read.